Disconnect (diskəˈnekt) verb – break the connection of or between.

 These experiences that don’t involve technology force us to open our perspective and to connect with not only ourselves, but also others.
 It is easy to write someone off the moment you see them as someone you don’t want to interact with.
 We are all guilty of this, everyone is.

 Something Kyle and I learned throughout our travels is that everyone has a story.
-Before we began I think I am being honest when I am saying we were being more judgmental of people just based on our different backgrounds.
+Before we began, let’s make something clear.
+We were being more judgmental of people just based on our different backgrounds.
+It was wrong and a crucial realization in our lives.

 Your guard is up and you want to stick to what you know.